Rajpratik71/volatility-wiki/Volatility-Usage.md

 # Using Volatility

-The most basic volatility commands are constructed as shown below.
+The most basic Volatility commands are constructed as shown below.
 Replace *plugin* with the name of the plugin to use, *image* with the file path to your memory image, and *profile* with the name of the profile (such as Win7SP1x64).

     $ python vol.py [plugin] -f [image] --profile=[profile]